The Best Teething Toys and Chews for Puppies

 Best Edible: Best Bully Sticks 6-Inch Thin

 Bully sticks are a tasty, single-ingredient chew made from beef.
-Unlike rawhide, bully sticks are easily digested by dogs and don’t splinter the way some other edible chews do, which makes these a safer option.
+Unlike rawhide, which can pose a choking threat to your pup, bully sticks are easily digested by dogs and don’t splinter the way some other edible chews do, which makes these a safer option.
 We recommend going with something relative to your pup’s size and replacing it with a new piece when it becomes small enough to be swallowed whole.
 Like any edible chew, bully sticks are a treat and contain extra calories that should be balanced out with the rest of your dog’s diet, so moderation is key.

 Best of Both Worlds: Nylabone Chill’n Chew Freezer Bone